Panukulan: Geography

-Panukulan is located in the northwestern part of the island of Polillo in the Polillo Islands which is 26 nautical miles from Infanta, Quezon.
+Panukulan is located in the northwestern part of the island of Polillo in the Polillo Islands which is 26 nmi from Infanta, Quezon.
 It is geographically situated at 121°48.50′ longitude and 14°56′ latitude.
 It is bounded in the north by the Philippine Sea (Pacific Ocean), on the east by the municipality of Burdeos, Quezon, on the south by Polillo, Quezon, and on the west by Polillo Strait.
 Infanta, Quezon is its nearest commercial center.
-Its travel time by motor boat going to Infanta and vice- versa is about 1.5 hours to 2 hours, depending on the weather condition.
+Its travel time by motor boat going to Infanta and vice-versa is about 1.5 hours to 2 hours, depending on the weather condition.

 Only a single regular trip is available, which leaves the Municipal Port at 7:30 AM PHT and return from Infanta at 2:00 PM.
 All barangays are accessible through banca or motorboat.
 Only Barangay Balungay up to the boundary of Barangay Pag-itan can be reached through land transportation.
 However, there are also Tricycle Operators at Barangay Libo to Kinalagti, Barangay Libo to Pandan, and Barangay Calasumanga, which is now connected with the municipality of Polillo through tricycle.